theripper93/theripper-premium-hub/premium-changelogs/levelsautocover.md

+## Version 1.7.5
+- added new `getAllObstructingTokens` optional argument to get all the tokens in the path

 ## Version 1.7.4
 - Fixed Chat Message setting beein ignored (was always on)
 - Changed logic for chat message display to add guards against scripted rapid target switching